 As you leave the luggage claim area through the sliding doors, you will see a large yellow sign with the word TAXI indicating the ramp down to the taxi rank.
 Taxi marshals will guide you to the next available cab.

 To the taxi ranks at BCN Terminal 2

 The taxi rank is on the street outside terminal 2B.

 From Barcelona Airport to the Cruise Ship Terminals by Public Transport

 There are several ways to get from Barcelona airport to the cruise ship terminals by public transport.
 As mentioned above, none of them is direct and all involve some amount of walking.

-The cheapest way to get to the cruise ship terminal from the airport is to take the R2 Nord train from terminal T2 to Barcelona Passeig de Gràcia train station.
+The cheapest way to get to the cruise ship terminal from the airport is to take the R2 Nord train from the train station at BCN terminal T2 to Barcelona Passeig de Gràcia train station.
 Trains depart every 30 minutes and take approximately 25 minutes to get to Passeig de Gràcia.
 Check train timetables.